 2013 Acura ILX Review

-Most critics think competitors have better performance, gas mileage and cargo space than the 2013 Acura ILX sedan.
+Most reviewers think competitors have better performance, gas mileage and cargo space than the 2013 Acura ILX sedan.

-The new 2013 Acura ILX is the smallest sedan in Acura’s lineup.
-Reviewers say that the base 2.0 liter engine engine is solid for everyday driving, but say that the ILX just can't keep up with high-performance class leaders.
+The new ILX is the smallest sedan in Acura’s lineup.
+Test drivers say that the base 2.0 liter engine is solid for everyday driving, but say that the Acura ILX just can't keep up with high-performance class leaders.
 A 2.4-liter engine is optional, and while it has more power, it only comes with a six-speed manual transmission.
 The 2.0-liter has a five-speed automatic.
-Most reviewers agree that the ILX does not handle well for its class.
+Most reviewers agree that the 2013 ILX does not handle well for its class.
 Though some reviewers say the brakes are strong and the cabin well-isolated from road imperfections, many reviewers report numb steering and too much body roll.

 Other Cars to Consider